 Investing in agriculture can also be a great way building wealth.
 There is always an available market for agricultural products.
 I have written several articles about agricultural businesses and how you can benefit from them.

-11. Give out to others – You can acquire all the wealth and riches you can but, if you don’t find a way of helping others, you won’t know really fulfillment.
+11. Start giving out to others – You can acquire all the wealth and riches you can but, if you don’t find a way of helping others, you won’t know really fulfillment.
 The real measure of life is not in how much you have but how much you give.

 Start now to give out to people.
 You don’t have to be very wealthy to help others.
 Give the little you have as it opens more doors of resources to you.
 There are many people around you that need your little assistance and help.
 You can give to the needy, disabled and motherless babies home in kind or in cash.
 You can sponsor a poor child through school.
 There are inexhaustible avenues you can give to others.